 One of our strongest tools in recovering is being of service to other addicts, as well as to our wider communities.
 ITAA is entirely a volunteer organization, with no paid professionals.
 Below are some suggestions for how you might be of service in ITAA.
-You can also find a list of currently open service positions on our bulletin board.
+You can also find see our currently open service positions for more opportunities to be of service.

 Ways to be of service in ITAA:

 - Chairing an existing meeting.
-Anybody can lead a meeting.
 All our leaders are but trusted servants, they do not govern (tradition 2).
 You just have to be yourself, “suit up and show up” at the meeting for the duration of your commitment to being chair (or, if you know you can’t make it, ask another member to take over for you) and read the meeting script.
-Also some meetings might be in need of a co-chair person (see bulletin board).

 - Co-sponsorship/ accountability partner.
-If you’re still figuring out recovery, you could consider being somebody’s co-sponsor or accountability partner.
+You could consider being somebody’s co-sponsor or accountability partner.
 You could also attend a co-sponsorship meeting or a literature-discussion meeting, or you could set up a new step-work meeting.
 Here are some notes on sponsorship and co-sponsorship.

 - Sponsorship.
 If you have sobriety and experience in working the steps, consider sponsoring another member.
 It’s often recommended to wait until you’ve taken step 3 before you start sponsoring newcomers.
 Sponsorship is a great way to help others, and it is often equally as helpful for your own recovery as well.
 “We only keep what we have by giving it away.”

-- Join our monthly business meetings, where we discuss administrative issues for the good of the fellowship.
+- Join our monthly International Service Meetings, where we discuss administrative issues for the good of the fellowship.
 Every member of ITAA has an equal voice.
-If you have an opinion that can help build a strong group conscience and make the collective in ITAA stronger and wiser, make it known in the business meetings when people are forming a group conscience about a certain topic to reach an informed decision.
+If you have an opinion that can help build a strong group conscience and make the collective in ITAA stronger and wiser, make it known in the ISM when people are forming a group conscience about a certain topic to reach an informed decision.
 Similarly, each individual meeting occasionally holds business meetings to discuss issues pertinent to that group, and participating in these is also a great way to be of service.
 If you have questions about what something means or how business meetings work, you can ask during a business meeting and more experienced members can help you understand.

 - You can join one of our service committees, which are groups dedicated to a special service responsibility, such as literature writing.
-You can find committee opportunities on the bulletin board.
+You can find committee opportunities on the open service positions page.

 - You can send in a short story of about 250 words describing how things were, what it was like in active addiction, how you got to ITAA, and what gems you have found so far in recovery.
 This will help us to start building a daily reader.

-- If you have recovery in ITAA and want to share your recovery story, we can add it to our Recovery Stories page.
-Suggested length is 1000 words.
+- If you have long-term recovery in ITAA and want to share your recovery story, we can add it to our Recovery Stories page.
+Suggested length is 2500-5000 words.

 - You can donate to the fellowship.
-Our monthly expenses are $75.
 Our 7th tradition states: “Every group ought to be fully self supporting, declining outside contributions”.

 You can also be creative in thinking of other ways to be of service.
 Feel free to reach out through the contact page about any way in which you’d like to help carry the message to addicts in need.